PrajwalVK7/secure-login-system-2/README.md

 3) Create and connect MongoDb local Db,And copy the connection string , and paste into the .emv file (In server)

+4) Please add your google recaptch API , and add set the domains in google recaptch console for hosting